RoadieHQ/roadie-backstage-plugins/plugins/backstage-plugin-argo-cd/README.md

    ARGOCD_AUTH_TOKEN="argocd.token=<auth-token>"
    ```

-## Support for multiple ArgoCD instances - Option 1
+## Support for multiple Argo CD instances - Option 1

-If you want to create multiple components that fetch data from different argoCD instances, you have to add a proxy config for each instance:
+If you want to create multiple components that fetch data from different Argo CD instances, you have to add a proxy config for each instance:

 ```yml
 proxy: